Axionis47/finsolve-abac-rag/README.md

   - Citations still pointed to correct finance report sections:
     - resources/data/finance/quarterly_financial_report.md (Q4 overview, Executive Summary, Q2 overview)

 Note: Retrieval and policy are correct.
 For the finance question, the model was conservative even with the right context.
-If needed, I can relax the generation prompt slightly so it extracts clear figures from cited context.
+If needed, we can relax the generation prompt slightly so it extracts clear figures from cited context.

 ## Common issues
 - If chat works but quality is low: maybe dense index is empty.
 Login as `Clark/chief` and click “Reindex (dense)” in Admin panel (need `OPENAI_API_KEY`).